Summer 2018 is almost in the books and even more fans of your craft beer came out to find you.That's great news!

 Click to enlarge

 Don't leave money on the table because you couldn't keep up with the demand for your great brews.
-Start planning now for your 2018 AND 2019 capacity.
+Start planning now for your 2019 and yes, your 2020 capacity.
 By waiting, you could end up in a time crunch and that can cost you.
 Proper planning now helps you avoid that crunch and has you brewing beer on your timeline, so the revenue continues to pour in as well.